 For example, let’s say you initially wanted to target 30-40-year-olds with your marketing, but after analyzing your segmentation data, you see that most of your conversions are coming from people aged 50+.

-This is a critical observation: it means you’re looking at the wrong customers, and now you can pivot your marketing strategy to focus on the right one.
+This is critical for site reporting: it means you’re looking at the wrong customers, and now you can pivot your marketing strategy to focus on the right one.

 On top of that, the advantages of GA segmentation depend on the kind of industry you’re in.